-But after several years of work to control water infiltration, stabilize the atmospheric conditions and install new lighting to minimalize heat generated, the Golden House is to be opened to limited guided tours as of June 25 (which can be booked by phoning 06-39-74-99-07).
+But after several years of work to control water infiltration, stabilize the atmospheric conditions and install new lighting to minimalize heat generated, the Golden House is to be opened to limited guided tours.
 The initial itinerary is planned to take in some 30 rooms of the total of about 150, and will vary periodically as conservation and excavation continue in the future.

 The walls were once clad in sumptuous marble, which was removed for use elsewhere before the rooms were earthed in.
 Also many spacious chambers were afterward bisected by brick walls to provide a solid foundation for the Roman baths that were built on top of it.